BackofenLab/RNAProt/README.md

 gtf_extract_transcript_regions.py --ids ENST00000565493 --gtf Homo_sapiens.GRCh38.103.gtf.gz --out ENST00000565493.bed
 ```

+Of course the scripts also accept > 1 ID (either on the command line or more practically given as a file with one ID per row).
 In the case of *NORAD*, both transcript and gene region have the same length, since *NORAD* contains no introns and only one annotated isoform:

 ```
 $ cat ENSG00000260032.bed